-Suddenly, a grain of sand invades an oyster,
+Suddenly a grain of sand invades an oyster,

 unhappy a road accident.

-Then, in order to protect itself from irritation,
+Then, to protect itself from irritation,

 the oyster quickly covers the uninvited visitor with layers